TanmayKathar02/django-app/README.md

 ## Required Environment Variables

 The following environment variables are crucial for the Django application and PostgreSQL database.
-These will be stored in `secret.yaml`.
+These will be stored in `secret.yaml` and `configmap.yaml`.

 * **`SECRET_KEY`**: A strong, unique secret key for your Django project.